sedol1339/files/abstracts.md

     - Our result also has significant implications for boosting algorithms, probabilistic graphical models and convex optimization
     - Also some discussion here: https://www.reddit.com/r/MachineLearning/comments/k8h01q/r_wide_neural_networks_are_feature_learners_not/?rdt=59640

-Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., ...Houlsby, N. (2020).
+#image_attention Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., ...Houlsby, N. (2020).
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale. arXiv, 2010.11929.
 Retrieved from https://arxiv.org/abs/2010.11929v2

-Ellis, K., Wong, C., Nye, M., Sable-Meyer, M., Cary, L., Morales, L., ...Tenenbaum, J. B. (2020).
+#thinking Ellis, K., Wong, C., Nye, M., Sable-Meyer, M., Cary, L., Morales, L., ...Tenenbaum, J. B. (2020).
 DreamCoder: Growing generalizable, interpretable knowledge with wake-sleep Bayesian program learning. arXiv, 2006.08381.
 Retrieved from https://arxiv.org/abs/2006.08381v1

+    - We present DreamCoder that learns to solve problems by writing programs
+    - It solves both classic inductive programming tasks and creative tasks such as drawing pictures and building scenes
+    - A “wake-sleep” learning algorithm alternately extends the language with new symbolic abstractions and trains the neural network on imagined and replayed problems
+    - Concepts are built compositionally from those learned earlier, yielding multilayered symbolic representations that are interpretable and transferrable to new tasks
+    - We experimentally investigate DreamCoder on list processing and text editing

 Faghri, F., Duvenaud, D., Fleet, D. J., & Ba, J. (2020).
 A Study of Gradient Variance in Deep Learning. arXiv, 2007.04532.
 Retrieved from https://arxiv.org/abs/2007.04532v1